juxor/afaq/markdown/secI1.md

 means of life.
-This is because in such a situation people associate as equals and so, as John Most and Emma Goldman once argued, the _"system of communism logically excludes any and every relation between master and servant, and means really Anarchism."_ [_"Talking about Anarchy"_, p.
-28, **Black Flag**, no. 228, p.
-28] In other words, by basing itself on free association and self- management in every aspect of life the anarchist form of socialism cannot but be libertarian.
+This is because in such a situation people associate as equals and so, as John Most and Emma Goldman once argued, the _"system of communism logically excludes any and every relation between master and servant, and means really Anarchism."_ [ _"Talking about Anarchy"_ , p.
+28, **Black Flag** , no. 228, p.
+28] In other words, by basing itself on free association and self-management in every aspect of life the anarchist form of socialism cannot but be libertarian.

 In other words, there is a reason why anarchists have used the term libertarian for over 150 years!
 More to the point, why assume that the right's